AmrIbrahem99/landing-page/README.md

 ## Contents
-inedx file:include the html index file which has the basic html of project and u can add sections of your own by modifying it css file:the styiling sheet for the index html file js file:that has the dynamic nav bar and contain some methods
+index file:include the html index file which has the basic html of project, and you can add sections of your own by modifying it css file:the styling sheet for the index html file js file:that has the dynamic nav bar and contain some methods

 ## refrences